 Fundamental principles of NEP 2020-

 - To promote the holistic development of students in academic and co-curricular activities by identifying, recognizing, and fostering the capabilities of every student.
-This will be done by sensitizing parents and teachers, who will play a key role in achieving these objectives.
+This will be achieved by sensitizing parents and teachers, who will play a key role in attaining these objectives.

-- By Grade 3, strong focus on the achievement of foundational literacy and numeracy.
+- By Grade 3, strong focus on achieving foundational literacy and numeracy.

-- Providing flexible programmes, which will enable learners to choose according to their interests and talents.
+- Providing flexible programs, which will enable learners to choose according to their interests and talents.

 - Removing harmful hierarchies, encouraging multidisciplinary holistic education and no hard separation between sciences and arts, or co-curricular activities, which will enable the child to pursue what he/she likes; thereby encouraging the unity of knowledge.